lutzky/TransportDroidIL/README.md

 ================

 TransportDroidIL is a neat little android app for getting bus & train times for Israel.
-It was written by Ohad Lutzky <ohad@lutzky.net>.
+It was written by Ohad Lutzky <ohad@lutzky.net>, with many patches by Haggai Eran <haggai.eran@gmail.com>.

 The app itself is in the `TransportDroidIL` project.
 The `TransportDroidILTest` project contains functioning unit-tests (yay!), which must be in a separate